- Petrified Forest National Park, United States

 Reminder: The geocaching guidelines prohibit event stacking.
 To avoid event stacking, Event Caches should be separated by time, organized by different geocachers, have a minimum duration of 30 minutes and take place at a different location than other events.
 Please check out the geocaching guidelines for more information about planning an Event Cache.

 You can host Event Caches anywhere available to the public — a restaurant, park or even your house.
-But be sure to find a place that has enough space.
+Be sure to find a place that has enough space for activities!

-Have you ever been that person at a party who hovers awkwardly around the buffet?
-I sure have.
-A great way to make your event fun for all is to schedule activities that help your guests meet each other.
-Here are four ideas to get you started:
+A great way to make your event fun for all is to schedule activities to help your guests meet each other.
+Here are some ideas to get you started:

 Play the “geocaching predictions” game.
-Ask guests to write down their geocaching predictions for 2016 (e.g. “I will find my 25th T5 geocache” or “Moun10Bike will finally beat me to an FTF this year”) and throw them into a bucket.
-Take turns reading the predictions out loud and guessing who wrote them.
+Ask guests to write down their geocaching predictions for 2018 (e.g. “I will find my 25th T5 geocache” or “Moun10Bike will finally beat me to an FTF this year”) and throw them into a bucket.
+Take turns reading the predictions out loud.

 Bake a lucky trackable into a cake.
 In Bolivia, coins are baked into sweets so that whoever finds the coin has good luck for the next year.
-Give your guests the gift of geocaching good luck by hiding trackables in the dessert.
-But maybe mention this to them beforehand…
+Give your guests the gift of geocaching luck by hiding trackables in the dessert.
+Make sure to mention this to them before they take a bite!

 Create a new event on Geocaching.com to have your event listed on Geocaching.com.
 (This will also qualify your event for the Goodbye 2015 or Hello 2016 souvenir.)
 Remember, events must be submitted at least two weeks prior to the event date.
-Once your event has been published, share the event listing with your local geocaching organization and social media.
+Once your event has been published, share the event listing with your local geocaching organization.

 Whether you’re already a well-established social butterfly or a first-time attendee, geocaching events are a great way to meet new people who share your love for geocaching.
 We hope these tips help you host a rockin’ New Year’s geocaching bash and we’d love to hear your ideas too!